-Let’s start with the one that most people say they’re more comfortable with, and that’s options.
+Let’s start with the one that many producers are more comfortable with – options.
 Options have a number of different applications, and can be a very useful tool to mitigate risk in an ever moving market.
-So where specifically do options come in as favorable to futures?
+So when specifically are options more favorable than futures?

 Now let’s explore a time when using futures is a more advantageous route.
 Say it’s that same price landscape as I described in the example above.
 Soybeans are trading at $10.50, and as a producer, you want to make a sale.
 However, basis has been widening out during the rally, so you want the board price, but not the current basis.
 This is where futures come into play.
 You can sell the futures contracts, which locks you in at that market price, and is likened to making the physical sale.
 However, you’re not locking in the basis in that case, so you are able to wait for the basis to return to more acceptable levels while knowing you have that board price locked in.
 When that basis returns to more normal, acceptable levels, you can set the basis, price the physical bushels and offset your futures position.
 In this case, you’re locked in at that $10.50 board price, but if the basis ultimately moves in your favor, then you’ll be getting a higher overall cash price, which is the end goal.